Recognize words that rhyme with make (e.g., "Do make and cake rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with make.").

 Activity: Make Cake

-- Make and bake a cake (or use torn pieces of paper as ingredients to make a pretend cake) with your child.
+- Make and bake a cake (or a pretend cake) with your child, pointing out that make, bake, and cake rhyme.

-- As you make the cake, use words that rhyme with cake to describe what you are doing:
+- As you make the cake, use words that rhyme with make to describe what you are doing:

 - break (for eggs)